 In comparing AUT and RUG inspection speeds for pipelines and similarly shaped tanks, RUG can complete the inspection at speeds of 60 feet per minute.
 This is, on average, 7 to 10 times faster than speeds delivered by leading AUT inspection companies.

-RUG’s faster inspection times leads to reduced onsite time by inspection personnel.
+RUG’s faster inspection times lead to reduced onsite time by inspection personnel.
 In fact, robotic inspections can result in a 50% reduction in staff requirements compared to AUT inspections.
 On a recent inspection of a fractionator overhead line, featuring the TOKA 3 HotBot, Gecko’s robotic inspection reduced costs by 66% over AUT.
 This reduced cost comes from smaller inspection teams and faster inspection, aided by the industry’s fastest feet-per-minute crawling speed.

 It's not the Robot.
 It's the Software.